t-geindre/goprod/README.md

    * Or a description provided by user
  * Manages deployment queues
  * The whole deployment process in one place:
+   * Slack notifications
    * Merge Github Pullrequest
    * Delete associated branch
+   * Create a new release (including semver managment)
    * Golive deployment

 ## Building the application